graphql-aspnet/graphql-aspnet.github.io/docs/logging/standard-events.md

 ### Action Invocation Exception

-This event is raised by the controller if it is unable to invoke the target action method.
+This event is recorded by the controller if it is unable to invoke the target action method.
 This usually indicates some sort of data corruption or failed conversion of source data to the requested parameter types of the target action method.
 This can happen if the query plan or variables collection is altered by a 3rd party outside of the normal pipeline.
 Should this event occur the field will be abandoned and a null value returned as the field result.
 Child fields to this instance will not be processed but the operation will continue to attempt to resolve other sibling fields and their children.

 **Important Properties**